 - Customer lifetime value: The total value of a customer’s business over the entire period of their relationship with a company.

 Besides the metrics, you can also run A/B tests on different versions of your email campaign.
 This will help you determine the email elements that drive better engagement and conversions.
 Some of the variables you can test include subject lines, calls-to-action, and email content.

 The next step, after testing, is collecting email campaign data and analyzing it to identify the trends and areas that require improvement.
 Look for patterns in your analytics.
-Then use the insights gained from your analysis to make data-backed decisions.
+Then use the information gained from your analysis to make data-backed decisions.
 As a result, your email campaigns will improve over time.

 Email marketing is a powerful strategy.
 It can help boost revenue for retail businesses of all sizes through increased sales, customer engagement, and strong customer relationships.

 Follow the six tips outlined in this article for an effective email marketing plan for retailers.
 Create suitable email campaigns, segment your email list, and use attention-grabbing subject lines.
 Also, optimize your email for mobile phones and include clear CTAs.
 Finally, test and measure your email campaigns.

 Follow these tips, and you’ll run effective campaigns that boost engagement and sales for your retail business.
 All the best!

 Owen Baker is a content marketer for Voila Norbert, an online email verification tool.
 He has spent most of the last decade working online for a range of marketing companies.
 When he’s not busy writing, you can find him in the kitchen mastering new dishes.